Computable randomness and betting for computable probability spaces: Betting strategies and Kol mo go rov-Love land randomness

 \subsection{Step 1: Generalize to other computable probability measures $\mu$ on $2^{\omega}$}

-Kolmogorov-Loveland randomness can be naturally extended to computable probability measures on $2^{\omega}$.
+Kol\-mo\-go\-rov-Love\-land randomness can be naturally extended to computable probability measures on $2^{\omega}$.
 Namely, bet as usual, but adjust the payoffs to be fair.
 For example, if the gambler wagers $1$ unit of money to bet that $x(4)=1$ (i.e.\ the $4$th bit is $1$) after seeing that $x(2)=1$ and $x(6)=0$, then if he wins, the fair payoff is